 - Dagga has been found in your pocket

-- You have been spending our rent money on drugs
+- You have been spending our rent money

 - Your moods are out of control